american-swim-team/project-tracker/README.md

 Ping **@Romedius** in `#suggestions` for anything dev-related.

 ## 🧙 Contribution
-This is mainly for internal dev tracking, but if you see something worth improving or want to help out, feel free to open an issue or PR.
+This is mainly for internal dev tracking and transparency, but if you see something worth improving or want to help out, feel free to open an issue or PR.